b091/ts-skeleton/README.md

-This is an example of application skeleton written full in TypeScript 1.6 including: unit and e2e test samples, bundling (minification, ng-annotate) and most needed automation tasks with gulp.
+This is an example of application skeleton written full in TypeScript 1.6 including: unit and e2e test samples, bundling and most needed automation tasks with gulp.

-Example contains simple implementation of Angular:
-* controller
-* service
-* directive
-* ui router
-* toastr
-* ngannotate

 ### Technology Stack
 -------